v5ma/selfawarenetworks/a0310zNAPOT5.md

 Animated picture of Sonic the Hedgehog moving through a loop. https://i.kym-cdn.com/photos/images/newsfeed/000/564/922/ee1.gif

 Most of your incoming senses head straight along nerves to thalamus and then they are fed into the neocortex.
-The Olfactory neural pathway is a little bit different, in that 4/5ths of it connect with parts of the neocortex before they connect with the thalamus, but essentially the Thalamus is like Rome as described in history books, all roads lead to the two Thalami, and from the Thalami throughout the whole brain.
+The Olfactory neural pathway is a little bit different, in that 4/5ths of it connect with parts of the neocortex before they connect with the thalamus, but essentially the Thalamus is like Rome as described in history books, all roads lead to the two Thalami, and from the Thalami they connect to the whole brain.

-The Thalamic core neurons loop signals within a cortical column, and the Thalamic Matrix Cells (inhibitory interneurons) help shape connections between columns.
+As previously covered the Thalamic core neurons loop signals within a cortical column, and the Thalamic Matrix Cells (inhibitory interneurons) help shape connections between columns.

-Thalamic activity also connects with the Hippocampal Entorhinal loop, sending & receiving information like a central hub, some have compared it to a router, but it's different from the abstract comparison to a router because the Thalamus modulates signals, helping to shape signal paths between cortical areas, helping to define cortical column assemblies.
+Thalamic activity also connects with the Hippocampal Entorhinal loop, sending & receiving information like a central hub, some have compared it to a router, but it's different from the abstract comparison to a router because the Thalamus modulates signals, (I think of modulation as noising signals, such as in the context of the Diffusion Networks example written about previously) (this is like when you change or noise Sonic the Hedgehog) and the Thalamus also helps to shape signal paths between cortical areas, and it helping to define cortical column assemblies via the Thalamic Matrix Gabaergic Inhibitory Interneurons, and the excitatory post synaptic potentials that it relays from the 6th layer Pyramidal Cells.

-Maybe I ought to rephrase cortical column assemblies to macro-meso scale cell assemblies because in my mind I am also including cortical connections to the midbrain, including live cortical assemblies that connect to hippocampus such as the hippocampal entorhinal loop, and cerebral to basal ganglia connections for example the connections between the Default Mode Network and the Ventral Striatum.
+Maybe I ought to rephrase cortical column assemblies to macro & meso scale cell assemblies because in my mind I am also including cortical connections to the midbrain, including live cortical assemblies that connect to hippocampus such as the hippocampal entorhinal loop, and cerebral to basal ganglia connections for example the connections between the Default Mode Network and the Ventral Striatum.
 My expectation is that these areas of the brain are united by synchronous firing, and separated by inhibitory interneurons with connections to the Thalamic Matrix neurons playing a role in selecting blocks of cooperating brain areas that are useful to accomplishing one task versus another task.

 So the thalamus is like a central player that helps program and is programmed by oscillations from all the areas of the brain that it connects to.
 When the paths of signals change, your rendered memory prediction sequences change and your mental lived in experiences of reality change.
 However you are not a passive observer in any sense, because any thought that you have and any action that you take is feeding new information into this looping computation and that is shaping a new outcome.